TN 42 (10-24)

 2. Effect of the Deeming Rules

-Prior to November 1, 1992, a computation using the spouse-to-spouse-to-child deeming rules in A.1. above resulted in a child receiving SSI payments equal to or higher than the payments would have been had neither parent filed for SSI.
+Prior to November 1, 1992, a computation using the spouse-to-spouse-to-child deeming rules in A.1. in this section resulted in a child receiving SSI payments equal to or higher than the payments would have been had neither parent filed for SSI.
 In no case did the deeming rules disadvantage an eligible child — that is, in no case was more income deemed to the child than would be deemed if neither parent filed for SSI.

 Currently, and in most cases, a computation using the spouse-to-spouse-to-child deeming rules in A.1. results in the same amount of deemed income to the child that would apply if neither parent files for SSI.
 However, in certain cases, applying the spouse-to-spouse-to-child rules in A.1. can result in a higher deemed income amount (and a lower, or no, SSI payment) for the child.